het-tanis/prolug-labs/Ansible-Labs/02-Ansible-Host-File/step1/text.md

-Setup an Ansible file with the hosts in your network
+Setup an Ansible file call /root/hosts with the hosts in your network

 servers: